 A combination of traditional and social media has supported the Puerto Rico Broadband Program's awareness efforts.
 The Puerto Rico Broadband Program has frequently shared updates in newsletters, social media, radio, and in newspapers.
 To receive public comments, the Puerto Rico Broadband Program has posted public comment drafts online and announced comment periods through official press release, social media, and newsletters.
-The Puerto Rico Broadband Program has accepted feedback through online comment form, by mail, during listening sessions, and in meetings with stakeholders.
+The Puerto Rico Broadband

+Program has accepted feedback through online comment form, by mail, during listening sessions, and in meetings with stakeholders.

 Partner community organizations have supported efforts to reach residents by distributing information to the communities they work with daily.
-Government agencies, including the Department of the Family (ADSEF), and community organizations, such as Puerto Rico's AARP chapters, have shared feedback from residents for use in planning.
+Government agencies, including the Puerto Rico Administration for Socioeconomic Development of the Family ADSEF), and community organizations, such as Puerto Rico's American Association of Retired Persons (AARP) chapters, have shared feedback from residents for use in planning.
 The Puerto Rico Broadband Program is continuing to work with local organizations to distribute information on planned programs, further described below in Underrepresented Engagement.